Therapy for lasting change

 I’m Jed

 My approach to therapy is grounded in the belief that we all deserve happiness, purpose, and strong relationships.
-I can help you find the resources for healing and change that you already possess and help you discover new ones.
-Through our work together, we’ll make connections, experiment with new ways of being, and say or hear things that have gone unsaid or unheard.
+Let’s find the resources for healing and change that you already possess while practicing new ways of being.
+Through our work together we’ll make connections and say or hear things that have gone unsaid or unheard.
 Let’s build the life you want - one full of connection, groundedness, and love.

-I believe that if we’re a good fit for therapy, we should work together, regardless of whether you can pay the suggested fees below.
+I believe that if we’re a good fit for therapy, we should work together, regardless of whether you’re able to pay the full fees below.
+Reach out to see if I am accepting new sliding scale clients.
+I also accept most FSAs, Medicare, and PacificSource.

 Individuals